Our Favorite Garlic-Parmesan Roasted Cauliflower

 Instructions

-• Place a large rimmed baking sheet on the center rack of the oven; preheat oven to 450ºF.
+• Preheat oven and baking sheet: Place a large rimmed baking sheet on the center rack of the oven.
+Preheat oven to 450ºF.

-Empty cauliflower out onto preheated baking sheet.
+Bake: Empty cauliflower out onto preheated baking sheet (it should instantly sizzle).
 Arrange florets in a single layer, avoiding overcrowding.
 Roast for 20 to 25 minutes, tossing once midway through, until lightly charred and tender.

-• Sprinkle Parmesan cheese and garlic over cauliflower and place back in the oven for 5 more minutes.
+• Add garlic and Parmesan.
+Sprinkle minced garlic and grated Parmesan cheese over cauliflower and place back in the oven for 5 more minutes.

 Notes